pilsung-kang/multivariate-data-analysis/README.md

 # multivariate-data-analysis
 Multivariate data analysis @Korea University (Undergraduate)

+## Notice
+* Students are required to complete only one R open course (Introduction to R by Data Camp)

 ## Week 1: Introduction to R (Part 1)
 * R Overview
 * Handling different data types